ahlstromcj/seq66/README.md

     *   Qt 5 (good cross-platform support).
 A grid of loop buttons and a song layout tab.
 Unlimited external windows.
 The live frame uses buttons matching Qt theming.
-Qt style-sheet support.
+Qt style-sheet support, to further tinker with the app's appearance.
     *   Tabs for management of sets, mute-groups, song mode, pattern editing, event-editing, play-lists, and session information.
-    *   A color for each sequence can be chosen to make them stand out.
+    *   A color for each pattern can be chosen to make them stand out.
         The color palette can be saved and modified.
-A Qt style-sheet can also be used for further tinkering of the app's appearance.

 ##  Configuration files